xintai5/GitTutorial/README.md

 ### Merging in a Local Repo

-To merge onto a branch in a local repo, use these commands:
+To merge onto a branch in a local repo to the Main branch, use these commands:
 `$ git checkout main`, `$ git merge <branch_name>`

 ### Merging to a Remote Repo

-To merge a branch to a remote repo, use this command: `$ git push --set-upstream origin <branch_name>`
+To merge a branch to a remote repo, use this command: `$ git push --set-upstream origin <branch_name>` This will set the upstream branch to be pushed to the remote repository so that it can be uploaded to GitHub.

 ### Updating a Branch

-To update the main branch you have been working on if the original author has made changes, use these command: `$ git checkout <branch_name>`, `$ git merge main`# GitTutorial
+To update the main branch you have been working on if the original author has made changes, use these commands: `$ git checkout <branch_name>`, `$ git merge main`